-Indica-dominant Pink Kush is widely renowned for its ability to provide a sense of calm and physical relaxation.
+Indica-dominant Pink Kush is widely renowned for its perceived ability to provide a sense of calm and physical relaxation.
 The strain goes by a string of nicknames, including Pick Candy, Pink OG, and Pink Cadillac.
 Pink Kush remains an immensely popular hybrid, especially in the Pacific Northwest and British Columbia.

 The experts at Barney’s Farm created the original Pink Kush plants.
 Although we don’t know much about the strain’s parents, breeders assure us that Pink Kush is 90% pure indica.

 Pink Kush’s genetics remain shrouded in mystery, but many believe that OG Kush is one of the strain’s parents.
 According to legend, Florida growers originated OG Kush when they crossed an unknown California strain with Lemon Thai, ChemDog, and a pure Hindu Kush.
 OG Kush endows Pink Kush with its mixed head and body effects, a skunky lemon aroma, and powerful stress-busting properties.

 Pink Kush buds have the look of an ultra-sweet, frosted kid’s cereal or a delicate pastry covered in powdered sugar.
 Bright green and yellow hues stand out in sharp contrast with striking pink pistils.
 Some Pink Kush cultivars feature such a generous dusting of trichomes that you can barely see the pink hairs passing through.
 With the strain’s Kush genetics and abundance of trichomes, Pink Kush makes delicious hash and other concentrates.

 The THC level of Pink Kush ranges around 18-22%.
 Some varieties can even possess up to 1% CBD, CBG, or CBN, which may add to the strain’s relaxing properties.